 The, Actor - Chorus - Text ‘ACT international workshop 2021 '

-A 10 Day Voice and Performance Residency Directed by Anna-Helena McLean with guest facilitation by Dr. Konstantinos Thomaidis
+A 10 Day Voice and Performance Residency Directed by Anna-Helena McLean with guest speakers and contributors

-ACT INTERNATIONAL 2021 A THEATRE AND FARMING RETREAT GENOA, ITALY hosted by Moon Fool in collaboration with Centro Anidra, Eco-village and holistic centre Guest speakers include Demetris Zavros (Wolverhampton Uni) Assisted by Robi Bogdanov-Schein 18-29 AUGUST APPLICATION PROCESS ENDS 29 JUNE
+ACT INTERNATIONAL 2021 A THEATRE AND FARMING RETREAT GENOA, ITALY hosted by Moon Fool supported by Antonella Tarditi, directing leader of the eco-village and tourist centre in Italy Assisted by Robi Bogdanov-Schein 18-29 AUGUST APPLICATION PROCESS ENDS 29 JUNE